-ACI funds small or medium-size research projects and case studies on Asian consumers.
+ACI funds small or medium-sized research projects and case studies on Asian consumers.
 ACI also provides seed funding for the development of novel research methods or devices that are being developed for application in the Asian markets.

 ACI Fellows are eligible to apply for research funding under our ACI Grant Funding initiative.
 The Calls for Funding are typically held twice a year and Fellows can apply for funding of research projects that fall within the five Possible Future World clusters.

 For details of the next round of funding, please visit this page.
 ACI Fellows will also receive details of Calls via the distribution list.

 If you have any questions pertaining to the grant program or eligibility, please contact us at .